África Brasil: Lyrics

 Thematically, the album address themes such as football, love, medievalism, négritude and childhood.
 In África Brasil, as in other works, Jorge Ben addressed racial themes in a distinctive and positive way, highlighting Black culture during a time when racism was often overlooked in Brazil.
-Its lyrics evoke a sense of historical continuity and solidarity between Africa and Brazil, reflecting an increased emphasis on Afro-Brazilian identity. África Brasil is considered the last album of the so-called "mystical trilogy" that forms with Tábua de Esmeralda (1974) and Solta o Pavão (1975), and the three albums have elements of alchemy.
-The album also reflects Ben's characteristic role as a keen observer in his lyrics, portraying reality and personal experiences, while his music shows the influence of Afro-Brazilian culture.
+Its lyrics evoke a sense of historical continuity and solidarity between Africa and Brazil, reflecting an increased emphasis on Afro-Brazilian identity. África Brasil is considered the last album of the so-called "mystical trilogy" started with Tábua de Esmeralda (1974) and Solta o Pavão (1975); the three albums incorporate recurring references to alchemical symbolism in their lyrics.
+The album reflects Ben's role as an observer of everyday life in his lyrics, portraying reality and personal experiences, while his music shows the influence of Afro-Brazilian culture.

 The album's opening track "Ponta de Lança Africano (Umbabarauma)" is a salute to an African football player.
 According to the artist, the inspiration came from a match he watched in France.
-At the same time, the track carries a strong African influence, with phrases repeated in a ritualistic, mantra-like manner, and onomatopoeias that resemble Yoruba language phonemes.
-The track "Hermes Trismegisto Escreveu" explores the theme of alchemy by incorporating excerpts from the original text of the Emerald Tablet, a cryptic piece of Hermetica reputed to contain the secret of the prima materia and its transmutation.
+The track incorporates strong African musical influences, including repeated phrases, chant-like vocal patterns, and onomatopoeias resembling Yoruba phonemes.
+The track "Hermes Trismegisto Escreveu explores the theme of alchemy by incorporating excerpts from the original text of the Emerald Tablet, a cryptic piece of Hermetica reputed to contain the secret of the prima materia and its transmutation.
 The song bears similarities with the 1974 track from A Tábua de Esmeralda, "Hermes Trismegisto e Sua Celeste Tábua de Esmeralda", which also set the same text to music.
-The track "O Filósofo", featured on the album África Brasil, addresses the theme of alchemy.
+The track "O Filósofo", featured on the album África Brasil, also deals with alchemy.
 Its lyrics describe a man who "arrived philosophizing in a somewhat angelic tone of voice / Explaining the phenomenon / And the understanding of celestial agriculture".
-The text suggests that this figure appears to be a reference to the alchemist Paracelsus.
+This figure appears to be a reference to the alchemist Paracelsus.
 In interviews, Ben even refers to Paracelsus as a philosopher and associates him with celestial agriculture.